Fates: In the visual arts

 Considering the roles of each divine sister, Clotho is typically portrayed as a younger woman because of her relationship with the birth of humans, whereas Atropos is pictured as an old woman because of her hand in the death of mortals.
 Each sister has been pictured with a tangible representation of their power: Clotho with thread, Lachesis with an eye glass, and Atropos with scissors.
-The Fates make a specific appearance within the artwork of Francisco de Goya's black paintings.
+The Fates make a specific appearance within the artwork of Francisco de Goya's black paintings, as in Atropos.
 These were a series of 14 pieces completed by the artist nearing the later stages of his life.
 Their dark tone, literally and figuratively, capture the Fates holding an individual hostage as they are deciding his destiny.

+Sculptor, Louis François Roubiliac portrays through his art how the Fates represent vitality and the celebration of life.
+A famous creation of Roubiliac was a sculpture he created to commemorate the life of the late Mary Churchill, the Second Duchess of Montagu.
+Roubiliac sculpted the Three Fates surrounded by children and flowers, to represent the importance of the Fates at the start of life as well.
+The Moirai are also depicted on the François Vase whose creation dates back to 570 BCE.
+The François Vase was created by Kleitias and Ergotimos.
+On the surface of the vase are depictions of many ancient Greek deities including the Moirai.
+While each of the Moirai appear differently on the vase, they are established under one name, which demonstrates their unity.

 More recently, Anne-Katrin Altwein depicted the divine sisters through sculptures that originally resided in the entrance of a German hospital as a means of creative inspiration to patients.
 Altwein sculpted Clotho as a pregnant woman as opposed to simply holding the thread of life in order to present her in a more positive light.
 The sculptures have since been moved to the city center of Jena, also home to the same hospital.